DoepDopiDope/WerewolvesCompany/README.md

   - There could be a requirement for pulling the lever, that all Werewolves are dead.
   - I personally prefer the vote-to-leave, on top of a Daily quota requirement
 - Add more ways for villagers to kill werewolves.
 Some ideas:
   - A vote system, all players can cast a vote on someone, whenever they want.
 They can change their vote whenever they want.
 If someone reaches a given amount of vote (say >50% of alive players), that player would die.
+The vote would go on cooldown after someone has been votedd off.
   - Something like an Among Us meeting ?
 Although I really don't know how to implement this ...

 ### Minor possible updates